Category

 1. Inspect your facilities and sites

 The first step is to evaluate the spaces and structures you’re securing.
-The goal is to understand both strengths and weaknesses, keeping in mind that physical security management isn’t just about preventing crime—it’s also about protecting against accidents, natural disasters, and other potential threats.
+The goal is to understand both strengths and weaknesses, remembering that physical security management isn’t just about preventing crime—it’s also about protecting against accidents, security incidents, natural disasters, and other potential threats.

 Here are some of the most common items to consider during a building security assessment: